From Bourbon Street to Main Street, Ms. Lisa's offers Wareham a taste of New Orleans

 "She's my everything," Jackson said of Zaracro.
 "She's the one that really owns the business and I'm the head chef— she's the brains, I'm the brawn.
 And we've been doing that for about four years."

 In the colder months, the restaurant operates as a takeout and catering spot, occasionally partnering with local restaurants as a pop-up.
+With a tent out front and spring on its way, patrons can expect a spot to relax.

 "Come spring, summer and fall we'll use the tent outside," Jackson said.
 "We'll set up some tables out there so you can sit and relax while you wait."

-The restaurant has been open since late November and has seen major success with delivery apps like DoorDash and Uber Eats according to Jackson.
+The restaurant has been open since late November and has seen major success with delivery apps like DoorDash and Uber Eats, according to Jackson.
 With regulars popping in all day, the goal of offering something different for the town has been going well.

 "We didn't want to be like a pizza shop or a sub shop because Wareham already has that," Jackson said.
 "We know a lot of those owners as well and they love the fact that we're bringing something totally different.
 We're not stepping on anybody's toes."